TheTipo01/broadBanBot/README.md

-# gttTracker
+# broadBanBot
-Track your tickets' usage.
+Synchronize your bans across multiple groups on Telegram